 Skip to main content

 Use this page to pick the right twin name for CLI, API, and MCP workflows.
-Each twin can be provisioned directly, attached to a URL validation run, or pinned to a saved scenario environment.
+This catalog reflects the twins the current Arga app exposes for provisioning and URL validation.

 MCP tools

-All twins on this page use the same Arga MCP tools:
+All twins on this page can be discovered and used through the Arga MCP server:

 ToolUse it for